sanekgusev/beemsterstraat370/index.md

 - 2 parks (Baanakkerspark and Schellingwouderpark)
 - 2 public elementary schools (IJDoorn and De Piramide)
-- 2 shopping areas (the large shopping mall to the west — Boven 't IJ, and the smaller shopping area to the east on Waterlandplein)
+- 2 shopping areas (Boven 't IJ — the large shopping mall to the west, and a smaller shopping area to the east on Waterlandplein)

 The Boven 't IJ shopping center has, among others: